 Now, keep in mind that you won't see results instantaneously.
 Your changes won't kick in until the next time a search engine crawls your page.
-Depending how often you typically publish new pages to your website, it actually could take a few weeks.
+Depending on how often you typically publish new pages on your website, it actually could take a few weeks.
 The more frequently you publish content, the more often search engines will crawl your site.
-The best way to keep track of how frequently Google visits your website, is to examine your crawl stats in Google Webmaster Tools.
+The best way to keep track of how frequently Google visits your website is to examine your crawl stats in Google Webmaster Tools.

 Bottom line: If you notice that your page is still appearing in Google's search results even with the "noindex" tag, it's probably because Google hasn't crawled your site since you added the tag.
 You can request that Google recrawl your page using the Fetch as Google tool.

-Also, note that some search engines' web crawlers might interpret these directives differently than Google does, so it's possible that your page might still appear in results from other search engines.
-But for Google, it'll work just fine -- once it does get around to crawling your website.
+Also, note that some search engines' web crawlers might interpret these directives differently than Google does, so your page might still appear in results from other search engines.
+But for Google, it'll work just fine — once it does get around to crawling your website.

 Regardless, you'll be able to sleep a little easier knowing you’ve ultimately made your website a better place for your marketing.